-Researchers in the Division of Audiology are advancing the understanding of hearing, hearing loss and balance across the life span.
+Researchers in the Division of Audiology advance the understanding of hearing, hearing loss and balance across the lifespan.

 Audiology

-Research in the Mayo Clinic Department of Otolaryngology — Head and Neck Surgery's Division of Audiology is centered on advancing the understanding of hearing, hearing loss, and inner ear (vestibular) and balance function across the life span.
-The audiology team leads innovative, collaborative efforts focused on clinically applied research on detection, prevention and management of hearing loss, balance issues or dizziness for patients of all ages.
+Research in the Mayo Clinic Department of Otolaryngology — Head and Neck Surgery's Division of Audiology is centered on advancing the understanding of hearing, hearing loss, and inner ear and balance function across the lifespan.
+The audiology team leads innovative, collaborative efforts focused on clinically applied research to find, prevent, and manage hearing loss, balance issues or dizziness for patients of all ages.

-At Mayo Clinic, research in hearing across the life span is focused on improving hearing health care access and delivery for early detection and prevention of hearing loss.
+Audiology research is focused on improving hearing healthcare access and delivery for early detection and prevention of hearing loss.

 Detecting hearing loss as early as possible and preventing or minimizing hearing damage are critical to preserving quality of life for patients of all ages.
 To this end, researchers in the Division of Audiology are developing more-sensitive clinical diagnostic measures.
-These improved measures are better able to detect and monitor small changes in auditory function due to aging, noise and other environmental factors, such as ototoxicity from medication exposure.
+These new tools and methods improve how healthcare teams find and track small changes in patients' hearing due to aging, noise and other environmental factors, such as ototoxicity from exposure to certain medicines.

 Hearing aids